ironhack-labs/lab-javascript-greatest-movies/README.md

 ## Introduction

 The `src/data.js` contains an array of 250 movies.
-We are talking about the array of 250 _objects_ containing the info about each movie.
-Here is one example of how the data is displayed:
+It is an array of 250 _objects_ containing the info about each movie.
+Here is an example of how the data is displayed:

 ```javascript
 {